thibaut-tebi/Indian-Start-up-Funding-Analysis/README.md

 2. Numpy: A fundamental library for scientific computing in Python, providing a range of mathematical functions and support for multi-dimensional arrays.
 It enables efficient numerical operations on data and is imported as "import numpy as np".
 3. Matplotlib: A widely used plotting library that offers various customization options for creating charts, graphs, and plots.
 It allows us to visualize and communicate our findings effectively.
 It is imported as "import matplotlib.pyplot as plt".

+## Hypothesis
+NULL : Technological industries do not have a higher success rate of being funded ALTERNATE : Technological industries have a higher success rate of being funded¶

+## Questions